 IT Advice for Working Remotely

-As many practices start shifting employees to working from home arrangements, Peter Johns offers comprehensive advice on all things tech, from computers, software, internet and email to useful apps and file storage solutions.
+As more people incorporate remote or hybrid work into their working week, Peter Johns offers comprehensive advice on all things tech, from computers, software, internet and email to useful apps and file storage solutions.
 He also offers some terrific tips on ergonomics, team morale and using that downtime productively.

-As days pass, COVID-19 is starting to affect the way we live and work.
-Some or all of your employees may be required to work from home at some point over the next few weeks or months.
-The following information covers some of the key things to consider when transitioning employees to working from home.
+The pandemic affected the way we live and work.
+Some or all of your employees may be flexible working some of the time.
+The following information covers some of the key things to consider when working flexibly.

 Computer access